Genomics-Bhuwan/Dama_gazelle_Conservation_Genomics_Project/Deleterious_variants_tutorial.md

 - One way to do this is to calculate load as the number of deleterious alleles per genotyped sites.
 - This is the end of this tutorial!
 For the interested there are some extra information and code below.

-####  We decided to find out the funcational classificati of the hihg impact variants using VEP.
+####  We decided to find out the funcational classification of the hihg impact variants using VEP.
 - Functional classification of HIGH-impact variants (VEP)
 - Extract functional consequences of HIGH-impact variants